 Located in the heart of downtown Portland, Pioneer Courthouse Square is affectionately known as the city’s “living room.”
-Once a grim parking structure, the square is now a thriving urban park and the single most-visited site in Oregon, attracting more than 9.5 million visitors annually.
+Once a grim parking structure, the square is now a thriving urban park and one of the most-visited sites in Oregon, attracting more than 11 million visitors annually.
 The square’s on-site resources include the TriMet public transit ticket office.
-Nearby, you’ll often find the green-clad Sidewalk Ambassadors eager to help with directions, advice and information about downtown.

 Named after the Pioneer Courthouse (the Pacific Northwest’s oldest federal building) located on the public space’s eastern side, the square began as the Portland Hotel in 1890.
 In 1950 the hotel became a two-story parking garage, and in 1984 it was reborn as a bustling city park where light rail and buses converge.
 These days, the square is where workers, visitors and families gather to enjoy the city, catch a ride elsewhere and even enjoy a meal at the food carts parked on the bricks.